British Soap Award for Best Actress

 The British Soap Award for Best Actress was an award presented annually by the British Soap Awards from its inception in 1999 until 2019.
 Alongside Best Actor, the award was voted for by the public.
-EastEnders was the most awarded soap in the category, with ten wins, while EastEnders actress Lacey Turner is the most awarded actress, with three wins.
+EastEnders is the most awarded soap in the category, with ten wins, while EastEnders actress Lacey Turner is the most awarded actress, with three wins.
 In 2022, it was confirmed that the category had been replaced by the award for Best Leading Performer.
 The final winner of the award was Emmerdale actress Lucy Pargeter.